-Dr. Goehring is Assistant Professor of Communication at SDSU.
+Dr. Goehring is Lecturer of Communication at SDSU.
 He earned his Ph.D. in Communication Studies from the University of Iowa in 2008, his M.A. in Communication from San Diego State University in 2003, and his B.A. in Communication from the University of California, San Diego in 1993.
-He joined the School of Communication as a lecturer in 2007 and began as an assistant professor in 2014.
-He teaches both graduate and undergraduate courses, and is a Faculty Fellow in the Weber Honors College.
+He joined the School of Communication as a lecturer in 2007 and teaches both graduate and undergraduate courses.
+He is a Faculty Fellow in the Weber Honors College.
 His research areas include rhetorical theory and criticism, visual rhetoric, social movements, and feminist criticism.

 - Comm 441: Critical/Cultural Methods

 - Comm 452: Gender & Interaction